Weigh the key differences

 Let Your Goals Lead the Way

-EO and YPO take a holistic approach when it comes to members, providing resources that support every aspect of your life.
-However, membership criteria and costs draw a line between the two organizations.
+EO and YPO both take a holistic approach to membership, providing resources that support every aspect of your life.
+However, the membership experience is different.
+Some people are part of both organizations.
+We encourage anyone who qualifies to interview at each before making a decision.

-Depending on your business stage, revenue, objectives, and more, you need to consider which peer group will yield the greatest ROI for you.
-If you’re looking to make connections or spark growth but don’t want to make the $10k monthly investment (which may be better spent in other areas of your business), EO has peers and programs ready for you.
+Depending on your business stage, revenue, objectives, and more, you should consider which peer group will yield the most significant impact on your life.
+If you want to make connections or spark growth, engage your business, and help you balance your life EO has a chapter ready for you.

 What EO Members Have to Say